Author Archives: Liz Sharma

 Outcomes:

 The Challenge: The We Mean Business Coalition is a global non-profit coalition that works with some of the world’s most influential businesses to accelerate the actions needed to build a climate resilient net-zero economy.
-The Coalition approached Marchmont for support with communicating its climate policy asks to governments ahead of the UN COP26 climate talks – one of the biggest climate policy events of the year, and also a highly competitive media environment.
+From developing engaging media campaigns to organising roundtable discussions, Marchmont has been supporting the coalition to communicate its climate policy asks to global leaders in a highly competitive media environment.

 Our Approach: To achieve these aims, Marchmont: